 Contact lenses are covered once every calendar year in lieu of the eyeglasses and frame benefits.
 The benefit includes contact lens evaluation, fitting, and follow-up care.
-If determined to be Medically Necessary, contact lenses will be covered in lieu of eyeglasses at a minimum for the treatment of the following conditions: Keratoconus, pathological myopia, aphakia, anisometropia, aniseikonia, aniridia, corneal disorders, post-traumatic disorders, and irregular astigmatism.
+If determined to be Medically Necessary, contact lenses will be covered in lieu of eyeglasses at a minimum for the treatment of the following conditions: Keratoconus, pathological myopia, aphakia, anisometropia, aniseikonia, aniridia, corneal disorders, post-traumatic disorders, irregular astigmatism

-For additional information about covered vision services, participating OptiCare Providers, call Member Services at 1-877-687-1197.
+For additional information about covered vision services or for assistance in locating participating Providers, call Member Services at 1-877-687-1197.